April 2021 update: The teaching studio has now reopened, and anyone who is fully vaccinated is welcome to come for hands– on lessons.

 Contemporary life, with its fast pace, complexity, and constant change, poses many challenges.
 Some common examples:

-- The smart phone user writing a text and poking his neck forward (“text neck”)
+• The texter poking his neck forward (“text neck”)

-- The student hunched down in the front of the computer, absorbed in her work
+• The student hunched down at her laptop, absorbed in her work

-- The flutist twisting his neck and raising his shoulders
+• The guitarist twisting his back and raising his shoulders

 We can’t avoid stressful situations, but the Alexander Technique enables us to respond to them more constructively, rather than reacting automatically with muscular tension.